Woolfsky/startup/notes.md

 + `none` doesn't display the element (though it's still technically there)
 + `block` fills the width of the parent element (`p` and `div` default to this)
 + `inline` is only as big as the object (`b` and `span` defaults to this)
-+ `flex` displays the children in a flexible orientation
++ `flex` displays the children in a flexible orientation (distributes them evenly on an axis, either col or row)
 + `grid` displays the children in a grid

 Placing this tag in the `head` element will prevent the browser from scaling the site for you based on the screen size and orientation:<br>